Yeonghun1675/L2M3/README.md

-# LLM Material DataMinder
+# LLM Material DataMinder for Battery

-This is LLM material minder
+This is LLM material miner for battery mining